ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

 </tr>
 <tr>
 <td>Certificate Signing Request (CSR)</td>
 <td>A message sent from an applicant to a certificate authority in order to apply for a digital identity certificate.
-Normally complies with PKCS #10 as defined in IETF RFC 2986 [Ref.24]</td>
+Normally complies with PKCS #10 as defined in <a href="https://tools.ietf.org/html/rfc2986">IETF RFC 2986</a> [Ref.24]</td>
 </tr>
 <tr>
 <td>Certificate Revocation Request (CRR)</td>
 <td>A message sent from the registered owner of a digital certificate to a certificate authority in order to revoke a compromised digital certificate.
-Normally complies with PKCS #10 as defined in IETF RFC 2986 [Ref.24].</td>
+Normally complies with PKCS #10 as defined in <a href="https://tools.ietf.org/html/rfc2986">IETF RFC 2986</a> [Ref.24].</td>
 </tr>
 <tr>
 <td>Key</td>